andyleclair/mvp/README.md

 This app is deployed via [edeliver](https://github.com/edeliver/edeliver).

-For more information, see the presentation about this project #TODO: add link here
+For more information, see the [presentation about this project](https://docs.google.com/presentation/d/16QL_LJpoOnDzmKVSEKMwmj2m1_tIjtelY6BTrX8FloQ/edit?usp=sharing)

 ## Learn more